bertvv/ansible-role-dhcp/README.md

 # Ansible role `dhcp`

-An Ansible role for PURPOSE.
+Ansible role for setting up ISC DHCPD on RHEL/CentOS 7.
 Specifically, the responsibilities of this role are to:

+- Install packages
--
+- Manage configuration

+The following are NOT concerns of this role:

+- Managing firewall configuration: Use e.g. [bertvv.el7](https://galaxy.ansible.com/list#/roles/2305) for this.

 ## Requirements